its-Jaxx/HypeDrop-Extensions/Anti-Idle/README.md

-# • Anti Idle
+# • Phantom Heartbeat

 :warning: **Note:** I do not use nor encourage the usage of this script.
 Using it may result in punishment if caught! **This is for educational purpose only**

 <br>

-* Anti Idle simulates a phantom click that keeps the chat from stopping when idle for too long.
+* Phantom Heartbeat simulates a phantom click that keeps the chat from stopping when idle for too long.

 <details>
 <summary>Contact me</summary>